District 7 Summer Zone 2018

 New medication forms must be filled out each year.

-Students who are District 7 residents, but do not attend District 7 schools, must complete a
+Children who are District 7 residents, but do not attend District 7 schools,

-Health Information Form and submit with your Summer Zone registration packet.
+must complete a Health Information Form and submit with your Summer Zone

 1. Listen and comply with staff directions